dulibrarytech/oclc-reclamation/README.md

     spreadsheets output by `update_alma_records.py`).
 The resulting CSV file should have a single column named "MMS ID".
     3. Review the 3 spreadsheets output by the script.
+    4. If relevant, send `outputs/extract_record_identifiers/master_list_records_with_errors.csv` to
+    your Cataloging Team.
+They'll need to manually fix these Alma records (some possible problems might include multiple OCLC Numbers, invalid OCLC Numbers, or no OCLC Number at all).
 5. Run `process_worldcat_records.py` script using the `get_current_oclc_number`
 operation and the following input spreadsheet:
 `outputs/extract_record_identifiers/master_list_records_with_potentially_old_oclc_num.csv`